isabella232/data-workbench.en-1/help/home/c-release-notes-insight/c-6-3/c-6-3-features/c-piechart-update.md

 ---
 description: Updates to the Pie Chart visualization lets you use default colors identified in a legend, or set colors based on the color chart.
-seo-description: Updates to the Pie Chart visualization lets you use default colors identified in a legend, or set colors based on the color chart.
-seo-title: Pie Chart Update
 title: Pie Chart Update
 uuid: 71434963-90fc-45f9-be4f-681e220d830a
 ---